GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

         }
         ```

-- PUT `/API/profiles/{email}`
+- PUT `/API/profiles`

     - Description: Allows to update information of an existing profile
     - Permissions allowed:
-      - The client associated with the specified email address
-    - Request parameter: email of the user profile to update
+      - Clients, each only with their own profile
     - Request body: name, surname, phoneNumber, address, city and country of the profile to be updated

       ```